Nov. 21, 2022

 What happened next is a blur.
 The crowd at the mall was in a panicked, very loud state.
 Shoppers were yelling, screaming and I could hear people say they were calling 911.

 After a brief time, I too called the police to report the shooting.
 I told them that I was a retired sergeant, that the suspect appeared to be dead, and that someone had stolen the shooter’s pistol.
+A Gunfight Last Night.
+You can stay updated about this and other crime and trauma stories simply by following us on Facebook, Instagram, LinkedIn and most all social media platforms.

 Finally, after I aimlessly wandered in the area for few moments, responding officers and EMS arrived.
 The next thing I knew I was being separated from the crowd by the homicide detectives on scene.